 Edzard Ernst would say Osteopathic “manipulation” is safer and more effective he has not explained physiologically why this might be so and I dont believe the differences are as large as many would have you believe.
 My own view is that Ostepaths seem to take a much more sensible pragmatic view of their profession, are not as intolerant and focus on what Osteopaths have in common rather than their differences and they pay little attention to the political decisions of their American colleagues.

 I was reading the latest edition of “Osteopathy Today” ( The Magazine for members of the British Osteopathic Association”) which carried an article “ASA update” keeping members up to date with the complaints being made against chiropractors.
 Its not pushing a political agenda its just keeping their members informed.
+The BOA are not saying you have to practice in a certain way, they are explaining the ASA rules to help their members in practice.

 I still dont think chiropractors should define what they do in terms of treating conditions however if you do practice that way, I thought this article would be useful, as I can not see the BCA or GCC informing chiropractors that the ASA has accepted evidence for “manipulation” in relation to “circulatory problems” or “digestive problems” etc.